AckerlyXu/heima/articles/cloud-services/cloud-services-guestos-update-matrix.md

-<properties
+---
-   pageTitle="Learn about the latest Azure Guest OS Releases | Azure" description="The latest release news and SDK compatibility for Azure Cloud Services Guest OS." services="cloud-services" documentationCenter="na" authors="raiye" manager="timlt" editor=""/>
+title: Learn about the latest Azure Guest OS Releases | Azure
+description: The latest release news and SDK compatibility for Azure Cloud Services Guest OS.

-<tags
-   ms.service="cloud-services"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="tbd"
-   ms.date="03/08/2017"
-   ms.author="raiye"/>
+services: cloud-services
+documentationCenter: na
+authors: raiye
+manager: timlt
+editor: ''

+ms.service: cloud-services
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: tbd
+ms.date: 03/08/2017
+ms.author: raiye
+---

 # Azure Guest OS releases and SDK compatibility matrix
 Provides you with up-to-date information about the latest Azure Guest OS releases for Cloud Services.
 This information will help you plan your upgrade path before a Guest OS is disabled.
 If you configure your roles to use *automatic* Guest OS updates as described in [Azure Guest OS Update Settings][Azure Guest OS Update Settings], it is not vital that you read this page.

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] This page applies to Cloud Services web and worker roles, which run on top of a Guest OS.
+> This page applies to Cloud Services web and worker roles, which run on top of a Guest OS.
 It does **not apply** to IaaS Virtual Machines.

 <!-- -->

+> [!TIP]
-> [AZURE.TIP] Subscribe to the [Guest OS Update RSS Feed][rss] to receive the most timely notification on all Guest OS changes.
+> Subscribe to the [Guest OS Update RSS Feed][rss] to receive the most timely notification on all Guest OS changes.

 Unsure about what the Guest OS is or how the Guest OS releases work?
 Read [this](#how-it-works) section.